 All of details about Huayhuash roundtrip hiking tour

-Hiking trekking Cordillera Huayhuash 11 days, The full circuit of the Cordillera Huayhuash is one of the classic trekking circuits of the world.
-We offer this our classic 11 days complete Huayhuash circuit.
+This hiking trekking Cordillera Huayhuash 10 days, full circuit around the most important trekking circuit in the world is one of the classic circuit when you come to Huaraz.
+We offer this our classic 10 days complete Huayhuash circuit.
 There are 8 passes to ascend with the highest being 5000 masl Although not difficult, the length of the trek, the number of nights sleeping above 4000 masl and the number of high passes to cross rates this adventure trek as a grade, hard.
 We recommend that you are have a good level of physical fitness and are well acclimatized before committing to this awesome mini-trek adventure in the Peruvian Andes.

 Day 1: Huaraz - Cuartelhuain (4300 m)